 But what’s this movie about?
 IMDB says: “a chance encounter between a disgraced music-business executive and a young singer-songwriter new to Manhattan turns into a promising collaboration between the two talents.”
 The executive being Mark and the singer being Keira.

 Three reasons why I love this movie (aside from the music): 1. the characters are great.
-Though they have flaws, they’re likable and relatable and nice.
+Though they have flaws, they’re likeable and relatable and nice.
 2. it’s a feel-good movie.
 It’s not an edge-of-your-seat thriller, but it’s still a great watch.
 3. strong female lead!

 I made all my friends watch it, and if I could, I’d make all of you watch it too.
 I love this movie so much.
 Whether you like musicals or not, I highly suggest you watch this.
 Aside from a few f-bombs, it’s pretty safe movie for all ages.
 I don’t care if it was snubbed at the Oscars this year, this movie deserves ALL the awards.